indadev/rockPaperScissors/README.md

 # rockPaperScissors
-## Introducction
+## Introduction

-This is coding challenge to show my coding skills.
+This is a coding challenge to show my coding skills.
-It is a program that play rounds of Rock, Paper, Scissors (https://en.wikipedia.org/wiki/Rock_paper_scissors)
+It is a program that plays rounds of Rock, Paper, Scissors (https://en.wikipedia.org/wiki/Rock_paper_scissors)

 ## Execution